Reconfigurable non-reciprocal wave growth in spatiotemporal modulated 1-D crystal

-The scenarios presented in Figs.\ref{DD}(b-e) and discussed in section \ref{S2} will be verified using transient simulations (TS) in ADS software.
+\textit{Circuit Modeling.}$-$ Scenarios presented in Figs.\ref{DD}(b-e) are verified using transient simulations (TS) and circuit modeling.
 As illustrated in Fig. \ref{ADS}(a), nine-unit cells are considered with 1 W input power source followed by $50~\Omega$ isolator and $50~\Omega$ load impedance.
 TLs have a length of $0.15\lambda_m$ and $Z_o=83~\Omega$.
 The capacitor has $C_o =4$~pF and time-modulated with $F_m =1$~GHz and $M_D=0.7$.
-Output forward (backward) power is the output power when connecting the source and the load to the terminals, ensuring a $-\theta_m$ ($\theta_m$) phase shift between successive cells.
+Output forward (backward) power is the output power when the source and the load are connected to the terminals with a $-\theta_m$ ($\theta_m$) phase shift between successive cells, as shown in Fig. \ref{ADS}(a).
 In all considered cases, TS output results are Fourier transformed and plotted in Figs. \ref{ADS}(b-h).

-For input frequency (F$_{inp}$) equals $0.5$~GHz and $\theta_m=0$ rad, as shown in Fig. \ref{ADS}(b), the output forward power (OFP) and output backward power (OBP) are identical with a gain more than $13$ dB, congruent with Figs. \ref{DD}(b).
-Moreover, following Figs.\ref{DD}(c) and considering F$_{inp}=0.55$ ($0.45$) GHz with $\theta_m=0.28$ rad, OFP (OBP) is amplified to $11.7$ dB while no gain is achieved in OBP (OFP) as illustrated in Figs. \ref{ADS}(c-d).
-Finally, by following Figs.~\ref{DD}(d)/(e) and considering F$_{inp}=0.6$/$0.65$ ($0.4$/$0.35$)~GHz with $\theta_m=0.57$/$0.86$ rad, OFP (OBP) is amplified to $11.4$/$10$ dB without any gain in OBP (OFP) as shown in Figs. \ref{ADS}(e-f)/(g-h).
+For input frequency ($F_{sig}$) equals $0.5$~GHz and $\theta_m=0$ rad, as shown in Fig. \ref{ADS}(b), the output forward power (OFP) and output backward power (OBP) are identical with a gain more than $13$ dB, congruent with Figs. \ref{DD}(b).
+Moreover, following Figs. \ref{DD}(c) and considering $F_{sig}=0.55$ ($0.45$) GHz with $\theta_m=0.28$ rad, OFP (OBP) is amplified to $11.7$ dB while no gain is achieved in OBP (OFP) as illustrated in Figs. \ref{ADS}(c-d).
+Finally, by following Figs.~\ref{DD}(d)/(e) and considering $F_{sig}=0.6$/$0.65$ ($0.4$/$0.35$)~GHz with $\theta_m=0.57$/$0.86$ rad, OFP (OBP) is amplified to $11.4$/$10$ dB without any gain in OBP (OFP) as shown in Figs. \ref{ADS}(e-f)/(g-h).

-As discussed in section \ref{S2}, when space-time modulating the TL, it is expected to have the same growth rate if the boundary conditions are the same.
-In the simulations illustrated in Fig. \ref{ADS}, loaded TL is terminated in all cases, with a fixed $50~\Omega$ impedance at the source and the load.
-The TL is matched at $C_o$ and F$_{inp}=0.5$~GHz to a fixed $50~\Omega$ impedance.
-However, shifting from F$_{inp}=0.5$~GHz changes the $Z_{Bloch}$ profile, Fig. \ref{ADS}(i), with modulation period (T$_m$) which changes reflection coefficient profile at the terminals, Figs. \ref{ADS}(j).
+As illustrated in Figs. \ref{DD}(b-e), when space-time modulating the TL, it is expected to have the same growth rate if the boundary conditions are the same.
+In the simulations illustrated in Fig. \ref{ADS}, loaded TL is terminated in all cases with a fixed $50~\Omega$ impedance at the source and the load.
+The TL is matched at $C_o$ and $F_{sig}=0.5$~GHz to a fixed $50~\Omega$ impedance.
+However, shifting from $F_{sig}=0.5$~GHz changes the $Z_{Bloch}$ profile, Fig. \ref{ADS}(i), with modulation period (T$_m$) which changes the reflection coefficient profile at the terminals, Figs. \ref{ADS}(j).
 Consequently, the boundary conditions change, resulting in a growth rate variation shown in Fig. \ref{ADS}.
+However, studying the detailed effect of boundary conditions variation on amplification gain is beyond the scope of this letter.